codaks/OBJECT-LENGTH-AND-WIDTH-DETERMINATION-FROM-AN-IMAGE/README.md

 ## Introduction

 This is a single page application developed using angular.
-The tool developed during our internship under Forest Research Institute which uses to determine the length and width of a tree from and image.
+The tool developed during our internship under Forest Research Institute which is used to determine the length and width of a tree from an image.
 This is developed with the help of mask RCNN which detects the tree and using a reference we calculated the height and width of the tree.
 This is implemented using Angular2.8 in the form of web app.

 ![Screenshot (132)](https://user-images.githubusercontent.com/48233397/93010500-d67d4200-f5aa-11ea-9591-46b31dbad7ff.png)
 ![Screenshot (131)](https://user-images.githubusercontent.com/48233397/93010654-80a99980-f5ac-11ea-85b7-b8f02ef7250d.png)